 2 This unit standard can be awarded with an Achieved, Merit, or Excellence grade as specified below.

 Examine a social institution means to identify the key characteristics of the social institution and show how they may vary according to time or place; and explain the function of the social institution and its influence on individuals and on society.
+The examination could include a consideration of Māori and/or Pasifika context(s).

 Examine a social institution in detail requires an informed explanation of the significance of the social institution.
 An informed explanation may involve: